bbc/simorgh/CONTRIBUTING.md

 git checkout -b <topic-branch-name>
 ```

-When committing, please use the git commit message template available in the repository `.gitmessage`, set the template as your default commit message template:
+When committing, please use the git commit message template (`.gitmessage`) available in the repository, set the template as your default commit message template:

 ```
 git config --local commit.template "path_to_template_file/filename"